Artistic Leadership

 Sarah has a long history of singing with choirs.
 Some of her most memorable performances include singing the soprano solos for the Mozart Requiem and Haydn’s Little Organ Mass with the Mesa Verde United Methodist Church Choir; conducting and performing with the OCWC in Chepstow Castle on their UK tour; singing Haydn’s Lord Nelson Mass with the Idyllwild Festival choir; performing at the 2012 ACDA Western Division Conference with the OCWC; and singing the soprano solos for Debussy’s Salut Printemps with the Chapman Chamber Orchestra and University Singers.

 Sarah’s passion for music has led her to pursue a career in teaching and conducting.
 She has directed high school summer choral camps, teaching styles ranging from Baroque classics to show choir pop arrangements.
 In addition to working with high school students, Sarah has specialized in church music for both youth and adult choirs.
-She currently teaches music to students in K-5th grade in Fountain Valley School District and maintains a private voice studio.
+She is a frequent conference presenter.
+She currently teaches music to students in K-5th grade in Fountain Valley School District and is the Choir Director at Masuda Middle School.
 If she’s not swing dancing or scaling rocks and walls, you’ll find her curled up with a cup of coffee and a pair of knitting needles.

 Janelle Kim, Pianist